ShapelessCat/tsec/docs/src/main/tut/docs/http4s/auth-jwt.md

 And for storage, a `AugmentedJWT[A, Id]`, where `Id` is your Id type (i.e UUID, Int, etc).

 Notes:

 * Choose between one of HMACSHA256, HMACSHA384 or HMACSHA512. **Recommended default: HMACSHA256**.
 * Not vulnerable to [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
-* Okay to use with `CORS`
+* Okay to use with `CORS`.
-* Tsec jwts are typed, so not vulnerable to [this](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/)
+* Tsec jwts are typed, so not vulnerable to [this](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/).
 * Stateless or stateful.

 ### Authenticator Creation